apolloclark/diamonds/README.md

 Under the covers, this thing is just creating a virtual machine, spinning up a fresh Debian Jessie instance, and running some Bash scripts.
 In more detail:
-Vagrant sets up a virtual machine with resources (CPU, memory, harddrive, networking, fileshares, etc.), dwnloads a Debian Jessie basebox image, runs some Bash scripts, pulls down meta-packages from the Kali repo, installs everything, and you got a fresh Kali instance.
+Vagrant sets up a virtual machine with resources (CPU, memory, harddrive, networking, fileshares, etc.), downloads a Debian Jessie basebox image, runs some Bash scripts, pulls down meta-packages from the Kali repo, installs everything, and you got a fresh Kali instance.